lizzyjane340/portfolio-site/README.md

 The site is made using **HTML5**, **CSS3**, **Bootstrap 5 CDN** and **Javascript**.

-I have used the [Formsubmit](https://formsubmit.co/) service to create a contact form, to remove the need to build a back end for what is (and should be) a static website.
+I have used [formspree.io](https://formspree.io) to create a contact form, to remove the need to build a back end for what is (and should be) a static website.

 # Installation